saptarshibasu/azure-study/README.md

   * Condition (depending on the resource)
   * Action groups and associated actions
 * Alert rules can also send notifications - SMS/ Email / Push / Voice
+* The retention period of the Log Analytics data needs to be set at the workspace setting.
+The retention period at the service level Diagnostic Setting is for the Storage Account

 ## Azure Advisor